mingshuwang/mingshu-website/content/post/2025-09-01/index.md

 ---

-Together with Prof. Floris Vermeulen and Dr. Laura Dupin, I co-hosted a paper workshop for our forthcoming Special Issue in Urban Studies Journal

 <!--more-->

 Together with Prof. Floris Vermeulen and Dr. Laura Dupin, I co-hosted a paper workshop for our forthcoming Special Issue in Urban Studies Journal (https://journals.sagepub.com/home/usj) on “Organizations and Urban Inequality”, held at the Institute for Advanced Study, University of Amsterdam (https://ias.uva.nl/content/events/2025/08/organizations-and-urban-inequality.html).